Brief history

 - The data requirements for Term assurances are described in CMI Term assurances data July 2019.

-The Committee has contacted known providers of Whole of life policies (both Underwritten and “Guaranteed acceptance”) for the years 2011-2018, to gauge their willingness and ability to submit data.
+- The Committee has contacted known providers of Whole of life policies (both Underwritten and “Guaranteed acceptance”) for the years 2011-2018, to gauge their willingness and ability to submit data.
 This document sets out more details.
-We hope to be able to initiate data collection early in 2020.
+We have collected sufficient volumes of data to progress with analysis, to be released later in 2021.

 Contributing offices receive results in respect of the business for which they have submitted data.
 Aggregate ‘all offices’ results are also produced.